Computing Spectra -- On the Solvability Complexity Index Hierarchy and Towers of Algorithms: Proofs of Theorem and Theorem

-Before we embark on the proof of the theorem the reader unfamiliar with the concept of Halton sequences may want to review this material.
-A great reference is \cite{Niederreiter} (see p.
+Before we embark on the proof, the reader unfamiliar with the concept of Halton sequences may want to review this material.
+An excellent reference is \cite{Niederreiter} (see p.
 29 for definition).
 We will also be needing the following definition and theorem in order to prove Theorem \ref{main_self_adjoint}.

 \begin{definition} Let $\{t_1,\hdots t_N\}$ be a sequence in $[0,1]^d$.
 Then we define the \emph{star discrepancy} of $\{t_1,\hdots t_N\}$ to be

 where $\mathcal{K}$ denotes the family of all subsets of $[0,1]^d$ of the form $\prod_{k=1}^d[0,b_k),$ $\chi_K$ denotes the characteristic function on $K$, $b_k \in (0,1]$ and $\nu$ denotes the Lebesgue measure. \end{definition}